-- Changes in eating/sleeping habits (e.g. pupil may appear overly tired if not sleeping well) - Increased isolation from friends or family, becoming socially withdrawn - Changes in activity and mood e.g. more aggressive or introverted than usual - Lowering of academic achievement - Talking or joking about self-harm or suicide - Abusing drugs or alcohol - Expressing feelings of failure, uselessness or loss of hope - Changes in clothing e.g. always wearing long sleeves, even in very warm weather - Unwillingness to participate in certain sports activities e.g. swimming
+- Lowering of academic achievement - Talking or joking about self-harm or suicide - Abusing drugs or alcohol - Expressing feelings of failure, uselessness or loss of hope - Changes in clothing e.g. always wearing long sleeves, even in very warm weather - Unwillingness to participate in certain sports activities e.g. swimming

-Any member of staff who is aware of a student engaging in or suspected to be at risk of engaging in self-harm should follow the School's Safeguarding & welfare procedures (Figure 1) and consult the DSL.
+Any member of staff who is aware of a student engaging in or suspected to be at risk of engaging in self-harm should follow the School's Safeguarding & welfare procedures and consult the Director of Pupil Welfare.

-Any meetings with a self-harming pupil and/or their parents and Safeguarding team should be recorded in writing by the DSL and include:
+Any meetings with a self-harming pupil and/or their parents and Safeguarding team should be recorded in writing by the Director of Pupil Welfare and include: